yugabyte/ybm-cli/docs/ybm_cluster_encryption_update.md

-## ybm cluster node list
+## ybm cluster encryption update

-List nodes for a cluster
+Update Encryption at Rest (EaR) configurations for a cluster

 ### Synopsis

-List nodes for a cluster
+Update Encryption at Rest (EaR) configurations for a cluster

 ```
-ybm cluster node list [flags]
+ybm cluster encryption update [flags]
 ```

 ### Options

 ```
+      --encryption-spec string   [REQUIRED] The customer managed key spec for the cluster.
+Please provide key value pairs provider=AWS,aws-secret-key=<secret-key>,aws-access-key=<access-key>.
+If specified, all parameters for that provider are mandatory.
-  -h, --help   help for list
+  -h, --help                     help for update
 ```

 ### Options inherited from parent commands